buildkite/agent-stack-k8s/README.md

 If you don't want to use an ssh key then delete the line like `private-ssh-key: PASTE_SSH_KEY_HERE`

+## Autoscaling

+The example scales Buildkite agent pods using a [horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) and [buildkite metrics](https://github.com/elotl/buildscaler) from the default job queue.
+Whenever there are scheduled jobs waiting for execution the number of agent boxes scale up by either double or add 7 agents whichever is greater every 30 seconds.
+Whenever there are idle agent boxes they will begin to scale down 1 box every 20 seconds, but there may appear to be a delay if that box is currently running a job.
+These rules can be seen and modified in the supplied manifests.

+## Running steps in a pod

+The example uses the [Buildkite k8s job plugin](https://github.com/buildkite-plugins/k8s-job-buildkite-plugin) to allow running Buildkite pipeline jobs as a Kubenetes [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) using a [Pod spec](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#PodSpec).
+Some example pipelines are included in this repository, as well as the source Dockerfiles for the associated containers.
+If you need to network between containers in a pod step you can use [kubedns](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/) to talk between containers.

+There are a couple of really simple test services -- [win penguin](https://github.com/buildkite/agent-stack-k8s) and [fail whale](https://github.com/buildkite/agent-stack-k8s).
+We also pushed the images for [win penguin](https://hub.docker.com/repository/docker/deftinc/winpenguin) and [fail whale](https://hub.docker.com/repository/docker/deftinc/failwhale) up to Docker Hub for testing.

 ## Running the stack locally

 The easiest way to get started is to run a kind (kubernetes-in-docker) cluster on your local machine.
 We have a few scripts that make cluster provisioning and bootstrap easier.